josshartmann/Capstone/README.md

 My final project is Coach in Air Quotes.
 Users are able to register, edit their profile, calculate how much exercise they need to do to compensate a cheat meal, save that on a log so they can "pay" the exercise later and then remove from the "log" tab.
 They can also use the website do generate a gym workout by choosing the muscular groups they want.

-The project was built using Django as a backend framework and JavaScript/Python as a frontend programming language.
+The project was built using Django as a backend framework and JavaScript as a frontend programming language.
 All generated information are saved in database(SQLite by default).

 All webpages of the project are mobile-responsive.